FAQ: COVID-19 Library Information

 Can I print?
 Can I scan?
 Can I fax?
 Do you have notary services available?

 Fax, print, copy, and notary services are currently available.
 To check on notary availability, please call the Reference Desk at (630) 924-2730.
+Please see the Notary Services page for details and requirements.

 Can I use Wi-Fi or Internet at the library?